Rhetos.ElasticSearch 6.1.0

 }

-Creating ElasticSearch index
+Creating OpenSearch or Elasticsearch index

 ElasticIndex concept is used to create data source for populating index.
 It also creates: